GENI-NSF/geni-tools/README-omni.txt

 List all slivers of the given slice by aggregate, as recorded at the clearinghouse.
 Note that this is non-authoritative information.

+Notes:
+ - This is a function of the clearinghouse, and relies on information reported by Omni and other tools.
+ - This is non-authoritative information: your slice may have other reservations and some of these reservations may have since been renewed or deleted.
+ - This command does not list all known aggregates, only those used by a particular slice.
+For a list of all known aggregates, see `listaggregates`.

 Format: `omni.py listslivers <slice name>`

 Sample usage: `omni.py listslivers myslices`